 - Learning apps

 Research the school and district in advance and see what tools they use in the classroom.
-Getting a teacher assistant interview is all about matching your skills with those need by the school where you wish to secure employment.
+Getting an interview is all about matching your skills with those need by the school where you wish to secure employment.
 Tailoring to meet the needs and requirements of the school could require adjusting your resume and cover letter accomplishments and keywords for each job.

 Uncover and Communicate Transferable Skills (Hard)

 Transferable skills are one of your best assets when applying for entry-level teacher assistant positions.
 You can facilitate and simplify entering a career in education with transferable skills.
 Here are examples of transferable skills you may have used in your personal, professional and volunteer life: